A Quick and Exact Method for Distributed Quantile Computation: Implementing Algorithms in Spark

 \section{Implementing Algorithms in Spark}

 Spark expresses computations as transformations on immutable, partitioned datasets called \emph{Resilient Distributed Datasets (RDDs)}.
 Each transformation produces a new RDD, which guarantees determinism and fault tolerance but prevents in-place modification of data.
-As a consequence, algorithms that rely on reordering keys or performing in-place partitioning (e.g., Hoare’s Quickpartition) must be adapted: they create a new dataset rather than modifying an existing one.
+As a consequence, algorithms that rely on reordering keys or performing in-place partitioning must be adapted: they create a new dataset rather than modifying an existing one.
 Creating a new dataset at least introduces a copy of the keys upon which we are computing the $k$th order statistic.
 To ensure consistency and avoid recomputation, the results of such reordering operations must be explicitly persisted.

 Spark also distinguishes between \emph{transformations} and \emph{actions}.
 Transformations are lazily evaluated, whereas an action (e.g., \texttt{collect}, \texttt{count}, \texttt{reduce}) triggers execution of the computation lineage.
 When an action is invoked, Spark materializes all preceding transformations and forces evaluation of the entire dependency chain.
-Stage boundaries occur at actions and at wide transformations such as shuffles, where data must be redistributed across executors.
-These boundaries impose synchronization barriers and often dominate execution cost, since no further progress can be made until all data movement has completed.
-Taken together, immutability, stage boundaries, and communication costs shape the design and performance of selection algorithms in Spark.